Park Row Building: Towers

 Above the end pavilions are a pair of circular four-story towers spanning the 28th through 30th stories.
 Both towers have three visible stories, as well as a fourth story in cupolas that surmount both towers.
 On each tower, there are cornices above the 29th story, as well as four octagonal piers, one at each corner, supporting the 30th-story dome.

 The piers separate the towers into four sides, each of which contains three bays.
 The bays are separated by Corinthian brick pilasters ornamented with terracotta capitals, while the floors are separated by terracotta spandrels.
 Both domes have oculus windows and a copper-domed cupola on the 31st story.
 There are eight sheet-copper caryatids and 16 figures on the towers that are attributed to Rhind.
 The tops of the towers both formerly supported one-story-tall finials.

 Other elevations

 The Ann Street elevation is 20 ft wide.
 At ground level is a service entrance with Doric pilasters on each side and a wave molding above it.
 There are two windows on the second floor with a Doric pilaster between them, and a cornice and frieze above the 2nd floor.
-There are rusticated limestone blocks on the 3rd through 5th floors, which have two windows each, and a molding above the fifth floors.
-On the 6th through 27th floors, there are three windows on each floor and balconies on the 10th, 18th, and 27th floors.
+There are rusticated limestone blocks on the 3rd to 5th floors, which have two windows each, and a molding above the fifth floors.
+On the 6th to 27th floors, there are three windows on each floor and balconies on the 10th, 18th, and 27th floors.

 The remaining elevations, which are made of brick and contain very little ornamentation, are visible from the street.
 The northern elevation contained many window openings nearer the Park Row side and fewer nearer the Theatre Alley side.
 (Note: Most of these openings are concealed by 25 Park Row, which topped out during 2019.
 A small number of window openings on the upper floors have not been concealed.)
 The southern and eastern elevations, as well as the light court facing southwest, have single, double, or triple windows set within a bare brick facade.
 These elevations were originally painted in a cream color, the same color as the Park Row and Ann Street facades.
 Eight steel beams, each with a depth of 48 in, span the light court.